Installing the Callisto Central Controller

 We need to bind a certificate to the Callisto Central Controller.

 The installer will show the certificates already on the server, you will select a certificate which supports an SSL binding for the Controller.
 You can identify the correct certificate by name or thumbprint.
-If you need to import or request a new certificate before completing the step, do so and then refresh the installed certificates here.
+If you need to import or request a new certificate before completing the step, you should cancel the installer, request the certificate in the certificates MMC and then rerun the installer.

 Pick the correct certificate and click next.